nicksonjean/PHP-Generic-Database/readme/Engines/ODBCEngine/Chainable.md

-# ODBCEngine
+# ODBCConnection

-## ODBCEngine Connection
+## ODBCConnection Connection

-The `GenericDatabase\ODBCEngine` class is responsible for establishing and managing database connections.
+The `GenericDatabase\ODBCConnection` class is responsible for establishing and managing database connections.
 It uses a strategy pattern to support different database engines.
 The class provides methods for connecting to a database, executing queries, fetching results, and managing the connection state.

 ## Example Usage